evanmascitti/phd-thesis-proposal/extra_verbiage.md

 ____

 A qualitative definition of the transitional fines content is when the behavior of a soil mixture becomes more similar to the behavior of the fines alone than the sand alone.
 A transition in actual soil behavior, however defined, is of greater practical interest than a surrogate marker such as void ratio [which is more aptly considered a state parameter than an index property].

+__

+Although the shape of the coarse fraction had a measurable influence, its role was small compared to the coarse fraction's particle size and the nature of the clay minerals.
+(Dumbleton and West, 1966b)
+___

+When the soil offers adequate resistance to foot traffic, play may continue during rain.
+Once the resistance is lowered enough to make footing unsafe, the game is halted, and the grounds crew covers the field with an impermeable tarp to prevent further saturation.
+Rain delays and postponements lead to lost revenue and create schedule conflicts at both the professional and recreational levels.
+Moreover, deployment of the tarp during rainfall is dangerous and physically difficult.
+Even when weather conditions are favorable, high toughness allows the groundskeeper a wider range of water contents to provide excellent playability.
+This minimizes mistakes when hand-watering the infield.

+The groundskeeper is unable to add water to the infield once the game has begun.
+In hot and dry weather., the soil dries and becomes excessively hard as the game progresses, affecting ball response and also inducing brittle bulking from cleat (Ch. __).
+Therefore soil toughness also allows the soil to retain its plastic behavior as soil moisture is reduced.

+___